sickle-in-africa/bde.intro-epidemiology/_episodes/02-formulae.md

 By convention, if a member of $$P$$ contracts the disease more than once over the specified time period, then only the first case is counted, and therefore $$c$$ may only take values between 0 and 1.
 For this reason it is often quoted as a percentage, namely taking values between 0% and 100%.
 It is clear from the definition that $$c$$ is always a dimensionless value.

+> ## Example
-As an example, consider the population of a small imaginary town with 10000 residents.
+> As an example, consider the population of a small imaginary town with 10000 residents.
 Imagine that, for an influenza study, investigators monitor the residents of this town for a year, from June 1st 2021 till June 1st 2022.
 Over this time period, say that a flu outbreak occurs just after June 1st 2021, and continues to spread.
 Let us say that, by June 1st, 2123 residents of the town have contracted the flu once, and no resident was affected twice in the time period.
 Then, using the above definition, we may deduce for our example that $$P$$ is the set of residents of the town and so $$n=10000$$, $$t$$ is June 1st 2021 till June 1st 2022, and the number of cases $$m=2123$$.
 Therefore the cumulative incidence $$c$$ of flu on the residents of the town for the time period of the study is: $$c = 2123 / 10000 = 0.2123$$.
+{: .example}

 Note that this definition of $$c$$ depends on the time period as well as the population and the disease definition used.
 For example, we may define a case as a person showing flu-like symptoms, or we may be more accurate and test each person for the presence of a specific antibody.
 Changes in any of these factors will result in changes to the final value of $$c$$.